Erika takes charge

 *People following the WW program can expect to lose 1-2 pounds/week.
 Erika lost weight on a prior program and is continuing on myWW™.
 Watch Erika's journey of building her team, making a plan, finding support, and staying positive in the video below.

 I’d watched a few friends battle breast cancer in their 30s, so when I turned 40 last October, I decided to be proactive and get my first mammogram.
 Afterward, I was called into the doctor’s office for what I figured was a routine chat.
 But my radiologist said she’d found something suspicious.
 After several tests, I was diagnosed with stage 3 lobular cancer, which begins in the breast’s milk-carrying ducts.
 The tumor was right under my nipple, where I couldn’t feel it.

 One beautiful benefit of this struggle is that you start seeing all the support around you that you may not have noticed before.
-Everyone cheered me on: my friends, my family, my husband (who operates on the assumption that I will beat this thing), my school, my church, my personal coach, my fellow Weight Watchers members at meetings, my virtual friends on Connect.
+Everyone cheered me on: my friends, my family, my husband (who operates on the assumption that I will beat this thing), my school, my church, my personal coach, my fellow WW members in my Workshops, my virtual friends on Connect.
 And my diagnosis has helped others take control of their health.
 At my urging, girlfriends went for mammograms, even if they thought they were too young to get breast cancer.
 My younger sister, Amanda, even went for a skin checkup and was diagnosed with melanoma (which luckily was caught early).
 She sent me a text that said, “Thank you for saving my life.”
 I can’t tell you how great it feels to know that my disease has actually let me help others.

 Explore more WW member transformations here.